rjhancock/megamek-games/index.md

 Jul 05 17:51:35 ghost-bear java[36908]: Redirecting output to megameklog.txt
 ```

 Congratulations!
-You have you're own server setup now using the stock MegaMek
+You have your own server setup now using the stock MegaMek
 package!
 You can get to it using the IP Address in the control panel using the
 default port of 2346.